SecKatie/ha-wyzeapi/README.md

 ## Configuration

-Add the following to your configuration file
+Add the following to your configuration file. ***Note: This will change in a future release I am expecting to integrate the platform section so you only need to include the email and password once if you use both the light and the switch.***

 ```yaml
 light: